Jump to content

 Fancy showcasing your brand or business on Pride of Nottingham?
 Click here to find out more about sponsorship and advertising opportunities with us.

-Ahead of Saturday's crunch clash at Kenilworth Road, Pride of Nottingham spoke to Luton fan James Hall (@LTFCJames98) to get an insight on the opposition.
+Pride of Nottingham has spoken to Swindon fan Robert to get an insight on Saturday's opposition.

 Share your thoughts about this Opposition View article on Pride of Nottingham by signing up to the website, visiting the forum and joining in the chat with hundreds of fellow Notts County fans.